sandialabs/slycat/docs/source/manual/DAC_Manual/FilterPlots.rst

    **Figure 29: Zoom icon.**

-The filter button |FilterIcon2|, on the far right of the controls shown in Figure 29, is used to filter the *Scatterplot* and *Time Series Plots* in conjunction with the *Metadata Table* filters, as discussed in greater detail in Table Filtering.
+The filter button |FilterIcon2|, on the far right of the controls shown in Figure 29, is used to filter the *Scatterplot* and *Time Series Plots* in conjunction with the *Metadata Table* filters, as discussed in greater detail in :ref:`TableFiltering`.